 Environmental management systems

-An environmental management system allows you to plan, steer and monitor your company’s environmental matters in a comprehensive manner.
-Depending on the size of your company, you can use an extensive or a streamlined system.
+If you wish, you can use the environmental management system to comprehensively develop, control and monitor your company's environmental matters.
+Depending on your company’s needs, you can use an extensive or a streamlined environmental management system.
 EMAS is an example of an extensive system and EcoCompass an example of a streamlined system.
-You can also build your own system in accordance with the ISO 14001 standard.
+You can also build an environmental management system in accordance with the ISO 14001 standard.

-An environmental management system provides you with a tool for managing the planning, steering and monitoring of environmental matters in your company.
-An environmental management system is part of a high-quality approach to environmental management.
-This means that it also supports you in the comprehensive management of your company.
+An environmental management system is a tool for managing the development, steering and monitoring of environmental matters in your company.
+An environmental management system supports the comprehensive management and goal-oriented development of your company.

-It also helps you to save costs.
-You can use raw materials and energy more efficiently and reduce the amount of waste.
+The systematic development of environmental issues can also bring cost savings to your company as the use of raw materials and energy become more efficient and the amount of waste is reduced.
 It also allows you to give more consideration to environmental impacts in different areas of your company’s operations.

 An environmental management system supports your company’s environmental communications, brand and marketing.
 It demonstrates to your customers, partners, providers of funding and the authorities that your company is environmentally responsible.
-It also strengthens the environmental awareness of your employees.
+This will also strengthen the environmental awareness of your employees.

 Make the management of environmental matters in different company functions the responsibility of specific employees.
 Provide your personnel with training in environmental matters relevant to all employees.
 Prepare clear instructions for different functions (including emergencies).
 Monitor and document environmental matters in your company on a regular basis and take immediate action if you identify shortcomings.